-In preparing this report, the members have taken advantage of the small companies exemptions provided by section 415A of the Companies Act 2006.
+In preparing this report, the Members of Council have taken advantage of the small companies exemptions provided by section 415A of the Companies Act 2006.

-This report was approved by the board on 27 February 2018 and signed on its behalf.
+This report was approved by the board on

+and signed on its behalf.

-MEMBERS' RESPONSIBILITIES STATEMENT FOR THE PERIOD ENDED 31 DECEMBER 2017
+MEMBERS OF COUNCILS' RESPONSIBILITIES STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2018

-The members (who are also the Directors for the purpose of Company Law) are responsible for preparing the Members' report and the financial statements in accordance with applicable law and regulations.
+The Members of Council (who are also the Directors for the purpose of Company Law) are responsible for preparing the Members of Councils' report and the financial statements in accordance with applicable law and regulations.

-Company law requires the members to prepare financial statements for each financial year.
-Under that law the members have elected to prepare the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
-Under company law the members must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
-In preparing these financial statements, the members are required to:
+Company law requires the Members of Council to prepare financial statements for each financial year.
+Under that law the Members of Council have elected to prepare the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
+Under company law the Members of Council must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit of the Company for that period.

+In preparing these financial statements, the Members of Council are required to:

-- select suitable accounting policies for the company's financial statements and then apply them consistently; - make judgments and accounting estimates that are reasonable and prudent; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- select suitable accounting policies for the Company's financial statements and then apply them consistently; - make and accounting estimates that are reasonable and prudent; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.

-The members are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+The Members are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and to enable them to ensure that the financial statements comply with the Companies Act 2006.
 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The members are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
-Legislation in the United Kingdom governing the preparation and dissemination of financial statements and other information included in Members' reports may differ from legislation in other jurisdictions.
+The Members are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements and other information included in Members of Councils' reports may differ from legislation in other jurisdictions.